eu-digital-green-certificates/dgc-testdata/HR/Readme.md

 ---

-This directory contains test files produced by the Croatian Ministry of Helth.
+This directory contains test files produced by the Croatian Ministry of Health.

 ## Test files